Top places to See in Bangkok, Thailand. And scams to watch out for.

 A couple of tourist attractions I found disappointing: The Vimanmek mansion (where you are herded in like tourist cattle) and Muay Thai kickboxing (I love Muay Thai, but see it somewhere else – prices for tourists astronomical in Bangkok).

 I mentioned scams.
 Taxi drivers here are evil and are constantly trying to screw you over.
 It might be a “meter taxi” but they’ll always quote you a ridiculous fixed price – we had just arrived at the train station and a guy quoted me 400 baht to our hotel.
-Finally got someone running his meter and the actual cost was 100 Baht.
+Finally, we got a driver running his meter and the actual cost was 100 Baht.
 Tuk Tuk drivers are the same.
-On my first visit in 2001 I fell for the Gem scam (I wrote about that here).
 There’s always a hustle in Bangkok and someone could probably write a book on all the different ways tourists get scammed.
-But exercise control and keep your eyes open and you might actually find yourself enjoying Bangkok.
+But exercise control, keep your eyes open, and don’t get suckered in by overly-friendly people…do these things and you might actually find yourself enjoying Bangkok.

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.